Garson-hu/Papers/notes/2023/TPP-ASPLOS.md

        <figcaption>Figure 12: TPP decouple the allocation and reclamation logice for local memory node.
 It uses migration for demotion.</figcaption>
    </figure>

+*Note*: Watermarks are thresholds defined based on the number of free pages in memory.
+A low watermark indicates that free memory is still available and the system is not under memory pressure.
+Page reclamation is triggered when the number of free pages falls below the demotion watermark.
+At this level, memory can still be allocated, but under stricter conditions, until the number of free pages increases.
+New allocations are allowed only when the number of free pages exceeds the high watermark.

 ## Page Promotion from CXL-Node

 ### NUMA Balancing for CXL memory